Respiratory and Sleep Medicine

 The following are not routinely provided in a public Respiratory and Sleep Medicine service.

-- Direct screening TB – should be referred to contact and immigration screening (TB control centre)
+- Direct screening for TB – should be referred to contact and immigration screening regional Tuberculosis control centres)